Frequently Asked Questions

 Once we have established the purpose of the appraisal, I can start to examine your jewelry and help you determine which items meet the purpose for which I am appraising.
 Now I can go to work for you.
 If you have any questions about what I’m doing during the appraisal process you are encouraged to ask them.
 I want you to understand the process and the results.
 Besides, I enjoy educating you about your jewelry.

 Part of the appraisal process involves taking photographs of the jewelry which will be included within the appraisal.
 One thing that I do that most appraisers don’t is that all diamonds over ½ carat in weight will be plotted.
-Plotting is the mapping of the inclusions within the diamond that serve as that diamonds unique fingerprint.
+Plotting is the mapping of the inclusions within the diamond that serve as that diamond's unique fingerprint.

 When I am done appraising your jewelry, I like to go over the report with you so you more fully understand the value and unique features of each piece of jewelry I appraise.
-Payment is expected when I deliver the 2 copies of the report to you.

 Yes.
 I can’t appraise what I can’t see.
 If you are not able to get to my office, you can send the items to me by mail.
 I recommend overnight shipping for speed and convenience.
 Please don’t forget to insure the items for what you feel they are worth.
 After the appraisal, the items and the report will be returned to you by overnight shipping.

 An average appraisal takes between 30-45 minutes for a single item.
 Some simple items can be done in 15 minutes or less, while some very complicated items can take a few hours.
+I will tell you up front if you have a complicated item and approximately how long it will take and the expected cost of the report.

 Most insurance companies recommend having your jewelry reappraised every 2 years or so.
 My recommendation is at least once every 4-5 years.
 Once I have appraised your jewelry, if you return for a reappraisal within that 5 year time period, the cost of the reappraisal is half that of a new item.